eventnetusa/eventnet/src/_vip/mall-activation.md

   #### &nbsp;
 content_section:
   - text_block_markdown: >-
-      For the past two years, Humana's Pop-Up Mall Program has been success in the Chicago and Tampa locations.
-Now we are expanding and would like to partner with your mall!
+      EventNetUSA's Humana Pop-Up Mall Program has been such a success in the Chicago and Tampa locations that we are expanding and would like to partner with your mall!

-      See examples of our mall programs below.
+      See examples of our mall program below.
     single_image_block:
       single_image_path:
     double_image_block: